pliyo/learning-notes/talks/leadership/interview-with-patrick-kua.md

   - Step 2: Equiping people with skills to be successful in this role.
 Refactoring code, testing code, etc, not really prepare you to influence, helping people or overcome challenges.
   - Step 3: Ability to practise, and not wanting to fail too hard.
     - It's key to have support, fail to learn what not to do, organisation need to help giving people that sort of safety.
+- What motivates you?
+  - Raising the bar.
+We focus very much on tech skills and not on the hard skills which are actually the soft skills.